SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

     ```
 * Check if an ADVPN shortcut has been created

-### Task 3 - QUIZ
+### Task 4 - QUIZ
-* How is the Spoke VNET Linux VM is able to respond to ping requests from the Branch site without any routing configuration while we had to confiure a route for the Branch Linux VM.
+* How is the Spoke VNET Linux VM is able to respond to ping requests from the Branch site without any route table configuration while we had to confiure a route for the Branch Linux VM.

 * The Load balancer has two front end ip public addresses, How do we ensure that traffic egressing Branch1 on port1 (isp1)  has always the same public ip applied ?
 Same for traffic egressing Branch1 on port3 (isp2)